Armaos - Portalaki / Route for Two

 …The relationship between the two-dimensional pictorial surface and the three-dimensional sculptural form, in other words the relationship of Markos Armaos’s work to that of Sofia Portalaki, reveals the close affinity between the two.
 Different materials and different experiences of manual work imbue the oeuvre of this artist couple with the spirit of a common approach.

-The exhibition is accompanied by a bilingual catalogue.
+The exhibition was accompanied by a bilingual catalogue.

-It will run through 26 May 2018 and, as always, guided tours and educational programmes will take also place.
+It run through 26 May 2018 and, as always, guided tours and educational programmes took also place.

 CONTEMPORARY ART MUSEUM OF CRETE